AhmedMagdyHendawy/ahmedmagdyhendawy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Mechatronics Engineer who works in the field of Robotics and Artificial Intelligence.
-I graduated from the German University in Cairo (GUC).
-I have a master's degree in Information Technology from the University of Stuttgart.
-Currently, I am pursuing a Ph.D. in Reinforcement Learning.
+I am a third-year PhD. student at the LiteRL and IAS research groups at TU Darmstadt, Germany.
+My advisors are Prof. Carlo D’Eramo and Prof. Jan Peters.
+I have a master's degree in Information Technology from the University of Stuttgart, with a specialization in Computer Engineering.
+In 2019, I graduated from the German University in Cairo (GUC) with a bachelor's degree in Mechatronics Engineering.

+My research delves into the Reinforcement Learning topics of multi-task and continual learning.
+My research objective is to boost the learning process of agents by leveraging knowledge from multiple tasks learned concurrently or in sequence.
+I develop RL algorithms that are application agnostic; however, I lean towards robot learning applications.